mmaniatis/RelaxedDevCorner/README.md

-# RelaxedDevCorner
+# RelaxedDevCorner (CodeCorner)
 ## Author: Michael J. Maniatis

--This is a first time attempt at REACT / SPRING BOOT.
+This is a blog powered by spring boot & react-js.
+It is hosted in azure, as a web app.
+Lastly, the database is MongoDB